-For in-vacuum operation the Mylar® frame can be removed (figure 5.1).
-To unmount the Mylar® frame remove the four screws in the frame (front face) of the frame (figure 5.2).
+For in-vacuum operation, the Mylar® frame can be removed (figure 5.1).
+To unmount it, remove the four screws in the front face of the frame (figure 5.2).
 Once the Mylar® frame is removed the sensors are unprotected from humidity, dust and touch.
 For mechanical protection the cover can be mounted, but the sensors are still unprotected from humidity and dust.

-Figure 5.1: The EIGER2 X 500K-RW Detector without the cover and Mylar® frame in place (front view).
+Figure 5.1: The EIGER2 S 1M-RW Detector without the cover and Mylar® frame in place (front view).